martynas3336/homework2/README.md

 ### Description

-This is a simple web aplication made for listing large data using ajax for front-end and node.js for back-end code.
-MySQL database is used for data storaga.
+This is a simple web project made for listing large data using ajax for front-end and node.js for back-end code.
+MySQL database is used for data storage.
+This project is not the best and most efficient example of how large data should be handled, but at least it is very dynamic.

 ### How to run